ObamaCare Subsidies

 The ObamaCare “Subsidy Cliff.”

 If your income is close to 400% of the Federal Poverty Level, it’s important to keep deductions and income in mind.
-Those who go over the “subsidy cliff” will be responsible for paying back tax credits.
-Learn more about paying back advanced tax credits (not cost reductions, subsidies, or Medicaid) below.
+Those who exceed the “subsidy cliff” will be responsible for paying back tax credits.
+Learn more about paying back advanced tax credits (this does not apply to cost-sharing reductions, subsidies, or Medicaid) below.

 On that note, other important cutoffs are: